2030 United States Senate elections: Rhode Island

 Four-term Democrat Sheldon Whitehouse was re-elected in 2024 with 59.9% of the vote.
 He has filed paperwork to run for re-election.

 Tennessee

 Two-term Republican Marsha Blackburn was re-elected in 2024 with 63.8% of the vote.
-She filed paperwork to run for re-election, but on August 6, 2025, announced that she is running for Governor in 2026.
-U. S. House members Chuck Fleischmann and Tim Burchett are considered possible appointees if Blackburn wins the gubernatorial election.
-In that case, there would be a special election (potentially in 2028) to fill the seat for the remainder of the 121st Congress.
+Although she filed paperwork to run for re-election, Blackburn announced on August 6, 2025, that she was running for the governorship in 2026 to succeed incumbent governor Bill Lee, who is term-limited.
+Blackburn is her party's nominee after the gubernatorial primary elections a year later.
+If Blackburn wins the gubernatorial election, U.S. House members Chuck Fleischmann and Tim Burchett are considered possible appointees to be chosen by Lee in December 2026.
+In that case, there will be a special election on November 7, 2028, for the final two years of Blackburn's term.

 Texas

 Three-term Republican Ted Cruz was re-elected in 2024 with 53.1% of the vote.
 He has filed paperwork to run for re-election.

 Utah

 One-term Republican John Curtis was elected in 2024 with 62.5% of the vote.
 He has filed paperwork to run for re-election.

+Curtis has expressed interest in a possible campaign for Governor of Utah in 2028.